Report Contents

 It depends on what you're comfortable with and how much you're saving.
 Rebuilt titles typically sell for 20-40% less than clean title vehicles, which sounds great until you consider the downsides.
 Many lenders won't finance them, insurance companies may only offer liability coverage (no comprehensive or collision), and resale value stays permanently lower.
 In Jacksonville's market, rebuilt titles are common because of hurricane damage and the military turnover creating quick-flip opportunities.
 If you're considering one, absolutely get a VIN check first to see what the original damage was — frame damage and flood damage are deal-breakers even after professional repairs.
 Mechanical damage from an accident might be okay if repairs were done properly.
 Have it inspected by an independent mechanic (not just the state rebuilt inspection).
 And make sure you're actually saving enough money to justify the hassles down the road.

 Under 60 seconds in most cases.
-You enter the VIN or license plate number, the ClearVin API searches NHTSA, NMVTIS, state DMV databases, and insurance records instantly, and you get a downloadable PDF report right away.
+You enter the VIN or license plate number, our API searches NHTSA, NMVTIS, state DMV databases, and insurance records instantly, and you get a downloadable PDF report right away.
 No waiting for mail or email delivery — it's available immediately on your screen.
 You can run the report from your phone while you're at the seller's location looking at the vehicle, which is honestly the smart move.
 If the report shows problems, you can walk away before wasting more time.
 The AI analysis feature takes another minute or two if you want deeper insights about reliability, maintenance costs, or market value.
 All reports are accessible 24/7, so you can check vehicles whenever you find them listed.

 Not necessarily.
 It depends on the severity and what was damaged.
 Minor accidents with cosmetic damage (bumper replacement, door panel) aren't deal-breakers if repairs were done properly and the price reflects it.
 Moderate accidents affecting suspension or drivetrain components need careful inspection by a mechanic.
 Major accidents involving frame damage, airbag deployment, or structural repairs are red flags — these can affect safety and long-term reliability even after repairs.
 The VIN check report will show insurance claim amounts, which gives you a clue about severity (a $500 claim is minor, a $8,000 claim is significant).
 Also check if the title is branded as salvage or rebuilt.
 In Jacksonville's market where vehicles change hands frequently due to military moves, you'll encounter plenty of accident history.
 The key is full disclosure from the seller and verification that repairs were completed correctly.
 Use the accident history as negotiating leverage.